 comments powered by

-“I discourage too much self-diagnosing or too much internet searching, due to some unreliable information that can be posted.
-However National Alliance on Mental Illness (NAMI) is a trusted resource for information.
-Overall, I’d recommend seeking professional support, if you feel you might be experiencing any form of depression, anxiety or any other form of mental illness.
+“I discourage too much self-diagnosing or Internet searching, due to some unreliable information that can be posted.
+However National Alliance on Mental Illness (NAMI) is a trusted resource for information for seasonal depression.
+Overall, I’d recommend seeking professional support, if you feel you might be experiencing depression, anxiety or any other form of mental illness.
 If in doubt, ask,” Takes says.